ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 Sample quiz questions, many solved, is before the exam in this PDF file.
 For credit, remember to circle incorrect word(s) in case you choose N as answer.
 No attempt to cover all the lectures equally is made in this file.

-As far as the written problems are concerned, please also remember to check the preparatory material for the midterm and all the posted homeworks & their solutions.
+As to the written problems, please also remember to check the preparatory material for the midterm and all the posted homeworks & their solutions.
 I'm not including those things in the problems below, although I have covered most of the course material in preparation file for the Quiz.

 The problems WITHOUT solutions, PDF file .
 The problems WITH solutions, PDF file .